 Khasab City Tour is one of Oman Day tours in which you can visit the capital of Musandam; Khasab is well known for its angling exercises and desert garden, with a population of 18,000.
 Khasab is situated in the chasm of Hormuz and ignoring the Arabian Gulf.
 Visit Oman then continues to Khasab, You will visit Fort of Khasab; the post goes back to the sixteenth century.
 The fort has an exhibition hall where presentations of Omani handiwork things are shown.
 At that point visit the old and new souk of Khasab.
 Later you will visit the Wadi Qadah with the old town Tawi.
 At that point you can see portrayed camels; boats and warriors made by ancient rock cutting on the profound inlet go back to around 2000 years.

 - Telegraph Island

-Telegraph Island (Jazirat al Maqlab) is a small, rough island in the Musandam Peninsula district of Oman, which with its fantastic fjords is regularly called the Norway of the Middle East and is considered a best destination to visit in khasab musandam.
+Telegraph Island (Jazirat al Maqlab) is a small, rough island in the Musandam Peninsula district of Oman, which with its fantastic fjords is regularly called the Norway of the Middle East and is considered the best destination to visit in Khasab Musandam.